PhD, Johns Hopkins Bloomberg School of Public Health, 2015

 BA, George Washington University, 2006

 My research focuses on understanding how health and social policies affect individuals with mental health conditions and substance use disorders.
-I am currently conducting research in four main areas: (1) examining the impact of insurance and financing reforms on health service use and spending among persons with mental health conditions and substance use disorders; (2) assessing the implementation of models that integrate mental health care, addiction treatment, other medical care, and social services; (3) evaluating policy responses to the opioid epidemic; and (4) policy communication research involving measurement of public attitudes, tracking of news media coverage, and evaluating the persuasive effects of messages framing behavioral health policy issues.
+I am currently conducting research in four main areas: (1) examining the impact of insurance and financing reforms on health service use and spending among persons with mental health and substance use disorders; (2) assessing the implementation of models that integrate mental health care, addiction treatment, other medical care, and social services; (3) evaluating policy responses to substance use disorder and drug overdose; and (4) policy communication research involving measurement of public attitudes, tracking of content of news media coverage, and assessing the persuasive effects of messages framing behavioral health policy issues.

 Selected recent publications include the following:

 - Kennedy-Hendricks A, Epstein AJ, Stuart EA, Haffajee R, McGinty EE, Busch AB, Huskamp H, Barry CL.
 Federal parity and spending for mental illness.
 Pediatrics 2018;142(2): pii: e20172618. doi: 10.1542/peds.2017-2618.

 - Kennedy-Hendricks A, Epstein AJ, Mandell DS, Candon MK, Marcus SC, Xie M, Barry CL.
 Effects of state autism mandate age caps on health service use and spending among adolescents.
 J Am Acad Child Adolesc Psychiatry 2018;57(2):125-131.